 Upon admission, an applicant receives an Acceptance Letter along with an online Financial Aid Application.
 The Financial Aid Application must be completed in order for the Financial Aid committee to determine whether to award a scholarship.
 The Committee sends a Financial Aid Award Letter to the applicant outlining the Financial Aid package and the amount deemed to be his or her responsibility.
-Both the Chair of the Financial Aid Committee and the applicant must sign and date this agreement.
-While the University does all that it can to minimize tuition, applicants and students must be prepared to pay any tuition balance each semester.
+The applicant must sign and date this agreement.
+While the University does all that it can to meet financial need, applicants and students should expect to pay some tuition each semester.